bortch/Revealable/readme.md

 # Revealable

-This is a scheme to embed an **hidden value** in a smart contract that could be revealed later by the owner of the contract.
+Revealable is a scheme designed to incorporate a *hidden value* in a smart contract that can be exposed by the contract owner at a later stage.

 ## Motivation

-The motivation for this scheme is to give the owner of a smart contract the ability to hide a value or an array of values at the time of deployment, and reveal them later.
+The main objective of this scheme is to enable the contract owner to conceal one or more values at the moment of deployment, and later reveal them as required.

 ### A concret example: Primes

-The initial idea was to hide which [Primes](https://www.primes.wtf/) NFT will be minted by the collector during the drop.

-The artist [g56d](https://www.g56d.art/) offers a series of OnChain NFTs that vary in rarity.

-He doesn't want the collector to be aware of the differences in the intrinsic qualities of each NFT and thus avoid that some collector buy the best ones first and the others do not want to buy the others anymore.

-> Each NFT should have an equal chance of being bought.

-In this way, the artist can set a low and unique unit price and leave it to chance to determine who will mint which NFT.
+As a practical example, the idea originated from concealing the NFTs of [Primes](https://www.primes.wtf/) during a drop to ensure that each NFT has an equal chance of being purchased.
+The artist behind the NFTs, [g56d](https://www.g56d.art/), wished to offer a series of OnChain NFTs of varying rarity without revealing their intrinsic qualities.

 ### Randomisation & obfuscation